 This week, I am reading a book called Debt-Free Living by Larry Burkett.
 I am also reading up on some of my favorite financial blogs, it is always good to review what you know you already know.

-So, while I have been reading up on my niche, I have been reminded that financial pitfalls tend to be the same for all of us.
+So, while I have been reading up in my niche, I have been reminded that financial pitfalls tend to be the same for all of us.
 What are the pitfalls?
-Well, debt, living above our means and not planning for emergencies.
-However, these pitfalls can easily be avoided by following some simple principles, which I am going to remind you of in this blog…
+The most common ones are debt, living above our means and not planning for emergencies.
+HOWEVER, these pitfalls can easily be avoided by following some simple principles, which I am going to remind you of in this blog…

 Principle #1 – Be Honest.

 No, really honest!
-As you know, our grocery and eating out is where our budget goes astray (… well, that, PLUS these 18 Money Mistakes I Made During The Holidays).
+As you know, our grocery and eating out is where our budget goes astray (hey, we are working on it, check out our journey here).
 So, that’s the honest part.
 Now what?
 Let’s do something about it!
 This week, to help us stay on grocery budget, all the shopping for the week was done on payday (meal planning helps so we can do this!).
 The little remaining in the grocery/household budget is in plain sight, attached to the refrigerator, forcing us to answer to each other if it gets spent.
 ANNNND, no, you can’t come rob us, we don’t deserve that on the week we are doing good on the food budget!

 Look, we get it!
 It is so painful to look a friend or spouse in the face and say “I overspent,” but it is necessary.
 Think of financial struggles as an addiction.
 Once you bring your own addictions to the light, it is now a choice to stay the same or to change.
 If you are reading this, I’m guessing you will be on the side trying to change things.
 So, don’t let the problems hide anymore.
 Find someone to be honest with and then get ready for the changes you will create.